 I point out the morris dancing to Giristroula, thinking she’ll be amazed by this very odd, peculiarly British past time, but she looks fairly ambivalent.

 “We have this in Greece,” she shrugs “Up in the mountain villages.
 At apokries time.
 Winter festival time.
 Bells and hitting sticks… But not quite as civilised as this…” she peers at the prancing group… “Or quite as organised.”

 The main event of the Jack in the Green festival arrives – a nine foot man made of leaves and assorted foliage, wearing a faintly sinister grinning green mask.
 It’s a striking sight.

-She takes it all in.
+She seemed to take it all in.
 Politely uninterested.

-Despite my family coming from London and me having grown up and spent my whole life there, for some reason I was actually born in this town.
+Despite my family coming from London, and me having grown up and spent my whole life there, I was actually born in this town.

-As we look out at the crumbling white façades of tall houses, standing in the street like slightly decaying teeth, Passepartout says it’s similar to her place of birth, Pyrgos, down in the Peloponnese in southern Greece.
+As we look out at the crumbling white façades of tall houses, standing in the street like slightly decaying teeth, Giristroula says it’s similar to her place of birth, Pyrgos, down in the Peloponnese in southern Greece.

-“Mmm,” she nods, looking, distracted out of the car window.
+“Mmm,” she says, looking distractedly out of the car window.
 “Pyrgos is a pretty ugly town too…”